MujingZhou/Mar.2015_Dynamic-Storage-Allocator/ReadMe.txt

 Detailed introductions:
 /*
- * Dynamic Storage allocator based on implicit free
+ * Dynamic Storage allocator based on segregated
  * lists, first fit placement, and boundary tag coalescing, as described
  * in the CS:APP2e text.
 Blocks must be aligned to doubleword (8 byte)
  * boundaries.
 Minimum block size is 16 bytes.